 Location: Suburban Auto Group 37000 U.S. 26 #100 Sandy, OR 97055

-The Thunderbird District Pinewood Derby will be held at the Suburban Auto Group in Sandy, Or. on May 4th during the First BIG CRUISE IN OF 2013.
+The Thunderbird District Pinewood Derby will be held at the Suburban Auto Group in Sandy, Or. on May 3rd during the Second Annual BIG CRUISE IN OF 2014.
 This is a huge and exciting event with up to 600 hot rods, custom cars, muscle cars, motorcycles and antique cars and trucks on display.
 Our Scouting families will have the opportunity to view all of these special vehicles at no charge.
 There will be vendors of food and other items there as well.